Christin274/PML/README.md

 [5] Anchors: High Precision Model-Agnostic Explanations.
 In AAAI.
 2018.

 [6] PARs: Predicate-based Association Rules for Efficient and Accurate Anomaly Explanation.
+In CIKM.
+2024